Does creatine make you gain weight

 1. Creatine’s Role in muscle protein synthesis

-In addition to its Role in energy production, Creatine has also been shown to promote muscle protein synthesis, which is the process by which the body builds new muscle tissue.
+Besides its role in energy production, creatine has also been shown to promote muscle protein synthesis, which is the process by which the body builds new muscle tissue.
 Creatine supplementation may enhance the body’s ability to recover from exercise, increasing muscle growth.

 1. Long-term weight gain

-As a result of increased muscle protein synthesis, creatine users may experience long-term weight gain in the form of increased muscle mass.
-This type of weight gain is generally considered beneficial, as it contributes to improved strength, performance, and overall body composition.
+Because of increased muscle protein synthesis, creatine users may experience long-term weight gain as increased muscle mass.
+This type of weight gain is considered beneficial, as it contributes to improved strength, performance, and overall body composition.
 However, it is essential to combine creatine supplementation with a well-rounded exercise program and a balanced diet to achieve optimal results.

 1. Genetics